We use affiliate links. See our Disclosure Policy for more information.

 We stuck around at the lake for a while, resting and eating lunch, and the fog did lift enough for us to get a bit of a view.

-Normally there are dramatic cliffs surrounding the lake, with rocky peaks jutting high into the air, but the moody PNW fog preventing us from seeing them on this fall hike.
+Normally there are dramatic cliffs surrounding the lake, with rocky peaks jutting high into the air, but the moody PNW fog prevented us from seeing them on this fall hike.

 Like this Post?
 Pin it for later!